This is the EIB Network, where we serve humanity simply by showing up.

 Does he even care?

-Why do we assume let me ask an even better question?
+Let me ask an even better question.

-Honest, honest to God here, folks.
+Honest to God here, folks.

 We make so many assumptions about the president and the presidency and the people who run for that office.

-Would somebody explain to me where in the past and the history of Barack Obama, is there any evidence that he has the slightest understanding or idea what's happening there or why, or does he even care?
+Would somebody explain to me where in the past and the history of Barack Obama is there any evidence that he has the slightest understanding or idea what's happening there or why or does he even care?

 Where is the track record?

-Hell's Bells, we can't even get his law review records or his grade transcripts at Harvard for crying out loud.
+We can't even get his law review records or his grade transcripts at Harvard for crying out loud.

 How do we know?